 What happens after training?

-After successfully completing training, you’ll receive a nationally recognised Statement of Attainment issued by Pinnacle Safety and Training, and a wallet card.
+After successfully completing training, you’ll receive a nationally recognised Statement of Attainment by our training Partner, and a wallet card.
 You’ll also receive a unique username and password to gain access to Stormseal film and equipment via online order where you can also purchase the Stormseal start-up kit, which has everything you need to start Stormsealing.

 The specially designed strongbox holds two rolls of Stormseal and fits on a standard utility vehicle, along with all necessary tools for application.